13 Planting, 595 CY

 “Huh.
 Well, it’ll turn up somewhere, I’m sure,” Xan predicted.
 Turning to the alchemist, he said, “Drake, would you mind replacing the indigo lantern?”

-“Might stand back for this, everyone,” the rogue advised, pulling a stone finger from the backpack he’d pulled out of the wolf den.
+“Might stand back for this, everyone,” the rogue advised, pulling a stone finger from the backpack he’d found in the wolf den.
 He waited for the others to take a few steps away, and examined the break.
 Apparently, the broken index finger had originally curled under the thumb.
 He took a steadying breath, then gently placed the finger in place.

 “Huh,” he said.
 “Well, let’s see if we can get this thing pointed at the green lantern, eh?”
 He stepped back to allow Drake a place.
 The beefy alchemist had no trouble moving the stone coffin.
 It clicked into place as it came to the yellow lantern hall, but after a moment, he was able to push it the rest of the way.

 When the arrow platform pointed at the green tunnel, a cacophonous creaking of stone against stone emerged from the floor below the green lantern.
-The party drew closer curiously.
-In the corridor, they could feel the floor rumble slightly, as if something were about to give way.
+The party drew closer, curious.
+In the corridor they could feel the floor rumble slightly, as if something were about to give way.
 Xan took a few steps back, and just as Drake was advising Liberty to be cautious, the stone circle and several feet of the floor completely gave way, forcing the adventurers to dive to safety.

 As they picked themselves up, Mom heard an unsettling noise like the skittering of thousands of insects making their way up from below.
 He looked at the hole in alarm and said, “Shall we leave?
 Now?!”